 Photography by Yoshihiro Makino.

-Bright, modern office lounge with large windows, stylish furniture, and greenery, featuring hanging lights and a sleek coffee bar.
+Bright, modern office lounge with large windows, exposed concrete surfaces, mid-century-modern style furniture, and greenery, featuring hanging disk-shaped lights and a sleek coffee bar.

 Photography by Yoshihiro Makino.

-A modern lounge featuring ample natural light, plush seating, pendant lights, and greenery, creating a cozy, inviting atmosphere.
+A spacious, modern lounge with industrial design elements, featuring exposed concrete beams and ceilings with visible pipes and hanging circular pendant lights, plush seating, and greenery, creating a cozy, inviting atmosphere.

 Photography by Yoshihiro Makino.